 - Invasive mussels within reservoirs.

-The 2024 grasshopper forecast map is based on adult grasshoppers counts conducted in August 2023 by Agriculture Fieldmen across the province.
-Alberta Agriculture and Forestry acknowledges the continued commitment and support of the Agriculture Fieldmen across the province in conducting the surveys essential to the creation of this forecast.
+The grasshopper forecast map is based on adult grasshoppers counts conducted in August by Agriculture Fieldmen across the province.
+Alberta Agriculture and Irrigation acknowledges the continued commitment and support of the Agriculture Fieldmen across the province in conducting the surveys essential to the creation of this forecast.

 The adult grasshopper counts give an indication of the number of individuals capable of reproduction and egg laying.
 Environmental factors can result in higher or lower actual populations than forecast.
 Individual producers need to be aware of the potential risks in their area and monitor fields accordingly and then make the appropriate decisions if control measures are required.